panggd/docker-hive/README.md

 ### Start your docker daemon
 This is really depend on your OS.
 For my case, it is just starting the Docker app.

-### Deploy Hadoop cluster server and Hive
+### Deploy Hive container
-This will deploy the docker container holding a Hadoop cluster server and Hive.
+This will deploy the docker container holding  Hive.
 ```bash
 ./init-hive.sh
 ```